Gen - Bonds of Love

 She looks troubled.

-“I like you Neebol.”
+“I like you Neebol, more than I should.”

-“And you haven’t lived yet.”
+“You’re so young, and you haven’t lived yet.”

 “You’re moving too fast toward becoming a Gen.”